ujjwalshiva/DAS/README.md

 # DigiAuth System

 Hello there!
-This is an Authentication System built for checking in people at variuos events.
+This is an Authentication System built for checking in people at various events.
 Connected with a Google Sheets API, this app can seamlessly update status of attending people by scanning their QR Codes and mark them as `Attended`.
 Verification Systems are also in place to check whether duplicate QR Codes are shown for multiple entries at the venue.

 ## Requirements for Local Installation